 1891 Asa Philip Randolph, age two, moves with his family to Jacksonville from Crescent City, Florida.
+He organized the first black labor union, the Brotherhood of Sleeping Car Porters.

+1892 The Bethel Baptist Institutional Church in 1892, established the Florida Baptist Academy under the direction of its first president, Reverend Matthew Gilbert, and moved to a larger campus in Campbell’s Addition in east Jacksonville (current site of Matthew Gilbert Middle School).
+During his 1905 visit to Jacksonville President Teddy Roosevelt visited the academy and gave a brief speech to an assembly that included several thousand members of Jacksonville’s African American community.
+The Florida Baptist Academy later relocated to St. Augustine to become the Florida Normal and Industrial Institute before finally moving to Dade County in 1962 where it is known today as Florida Memorial College.
+Matthew Gilbert Middle School is located on the site of the Florida Baptist Academy.

-1892 Rev. Matthew William Gilbert leaves as pastor of Bethel Baptist Institutional Church to become President of Florida Baptist Academy which later became Florida Norman College...then Florida Memorial College, in St. Augustine...and now Florida Memorial University, in Miami, Florida.
+1892 Rev. Matthew William Gilbert, leaves as pastor of the Bethel Baptist Institutional Church to become President of Florida Baptist Academy, which eventually becomes Florida Memorial University.

-1892 In the basement of Bethel Baptist Church, Matthew Gilbert founds Florida Baptist Academy, which eventually becomes the only HBCU in South Florida as Florida Memorial University in Miami Gardens.
+1893 or 95 Blues legend Arthur “Blind Blake” Phelps was born.
+He played at many black clubs and venues in Jacksonville, as well as recorded several records.

 1895 Bethel, under the leadership of Rev. John Milton Waldron, constructed the first Institutional Church building to be erected in the South by a “colored” congregation.
 The new structure was built of red pressed brick and trimmed with Georgia marble.
 It contained a main auditorium with a seating capacity of 1,150 and nine classrooms.
 At the time of its construction it was the most convenient and attractive church building in the city, and at a cost of $26,000.

-1897 James Weldon Johnson becomes the first Black admitted to the Bar in the State of Floridaunder an oral exam before a judge .
+1897 James Weldon Johnson becomes the first Black admitted to the Bar in the State of Florida under an oral exam before a state judge. .

+1897-1899 John Robert Scott served the Jacksonville City Council.
+(2007 JBHC)

 1898 During a reunion of United Confederate Veterans, Confederate veteran Charles C. Hemming donates a statue praising the Confederate soldier in abstract.
 The statue becomes the centerpiece of the park and influences the city, the following year, to rename St. James Park (named for the St. James Hotel to the north and St. James, the patron saint of pilgrims) Hemming Park.
 This instance is an early part of the South’s revision of why it formed the Confederacy, a revision generally called the “Lost Cause,” which claimed the Confederacy was about the liberty of the South and not slaves.
 The Confederates themselves were clear their purpose was defending the institution of slavery.

+1898 The American Mutoscope and Biograph Company records and catalogues for sale film footage of the lynching of a black man in Jacksonville, most likely Edward Heinson, accused of “criminal assault” of a 14 year old white girl.
+The film was advertised as An Execution by Hanging.
+The company catalogued and sold the film at least until 1902, describing is as “a very ghastly, but interesting subject.”
+The description further noted, “[T]he body is seen to shoot through the air and hang quivering at the end of the rope.”

+1898 James Weldon Johnson becomes the first African American admitted to the Florida Bar since Reconstruction.

-1899 At 7420 Roscoe Avenue, Eartha White builds and teaches at the first black schoolhouse in Southern Duval County.
+1899 Eartha White builds and teaches in one of the first black schoolhouses in Bayard located in south Jacksonville.